 Owned by KTM, this Husqvarna trail dirt bike is very similar to the model above.

-The TE 300 made the second place for the best dirt bike for trail riding.
+The TE 300 made the second place for the best dirt bike for off road.
 The main reason it didn’t win was the linkage style rear shock.
 Other than that, this model has slightly better components than the KTM above, but overall they are very comparable dirt bikes.

 Third Place: Sherco 300 SE Factory

-When Sherco updated their 2-stroke engine to a counterbalanced version back in 2021, it made this SE 300 a viable competitor for the best trail dirt bikes.
-It made third place on our list because of the great suspension.
+When Sherco updated their 2-stroke engine to a counterbalanced version back in 2021, it made this SE 300 a viable competitor for the best trail motorcycle.
+It made third place on this list because of the great suspension.
 Sherco is using the KYB suspension components that many consider superior to the WP Xplor suspension KTM and Husqvarna prefer.

 I have tested the 2020 and 2021 models and they both felt excellent.
 However the older 2020 and under models feel very rough because of the missing counterbalanced engine and the vibrations it causes.
 If you buy the SE 300 as used, stick with the 2021 models and up.